GeoDienstenCentrum/geodienstencentrum.github.io/_posts/2013-04-12-cbsviewer-an-accessible-open-standards-based-viewer.md

 language: en-GB
 categories: [accessibility, webmapping]
 tags: [accessibility, geotools, ogc, openlayers, openls, wcag2]
-description: 'Developing a webmapping application together with Statistics Netherlands to replace their current offerings of webmapping such as "CBS in uw Buurt" which have various accessibility issues and has Google looking in over your shoulder.'
+description: "Developing a webmapping application together with Statistics Netherlands to replace their current offerings of webmapping such as 'CBS in uw Buurt' which have various accessibility issues and has Google looking in over your shoulder."
 ---

 The past months I've been busy developing a web mapping application together with [Statistics Netherlands](http://www.cbs.nl/) to replace their current offerings of web mapping such as [CBS in uw Buurt](http://www.cbsinuwbuurt.nl/) which have various accessibility issues and has